hack4peace/andro-cat/README.md

 Ans=> You need to enable usb debugging in that phone which you want to collect data.
 2. Which process andro-cat do for collecting data?
 Ans=> Adb (usb debugging)
+3. Which type of data andro-cat collect ?
+Ans=>
+1. Download
+2. DCMI
+3. Android
+4.
 # requirements
 1. Usb cable
 2. Otg (if you are collecting data by your phone)